nucleus-uog/nucleus/README.md

 $ python manage.py runserver
 ```

-# How does this all work?
-Coming soon.

-# How do I run the test task?
+# How do I run the tests in the code?
 In order to get the tests to run, create a `TestRun` instance with the repository url and student whose tests will run, as demonstrated below:

 ```python